MicrosoftDocs/security/compass/protect-against-ransomware-phase2.md

 ## Privileged access strategy

-You must implement a comprehensive strategy to reduce risk of privileged access compromise.
+You must implement a comprehensive strategy to reduce the risk of privileged access compromise.

 All other security controls can easily be invalidated by an attacker with privileged access in your environment.
-Ransomware attack operators use privileged access as a quick path to control all critical assets in the organization for their extortion.
+Ransomware attackers use privileged access as a quick path to control all critical assets in the organization for their extortion.

 ### Program and project member accountabilities